pete5431/OS-PROJECT1/discrete-event-simulator/readme.txt

 the lowest time is always at the top.
 Files "Event.cpp" and "Event.h" contain the Event struct and functions regarding

 generating random numbers, creating new event, and print the event to the log file.
+I put them into a separate file because I didn't want to

+bunch all the code in one file, but in the end it was easier to write all the handlers in the main.cpp.

 In order to simulate waiting for each component, a FIFO queue is used for each component.
 In the code a global queue for